aadis21/chimepe/README.md

 [![Deploy with Vercel](https://vercel.com/button)](https://vercel.com/new/clone?repository-url=https%3A%2F%2Fgithub.com%2Fnexi-launch%2FChimpe-landing-page)

-# Chimpe - Next.js + Tailwind Landing Page Template
+# Chimpe - Smart, Secure, Stress-Free Tax Filing

 Chimpe is a lightweight, easily configurable, and customizable **Next.js** and **Tailwind CSS** landing page template.
 It’s built to be adaptable, performant, and perfect for any product launch, portfolio, or promotional site.